sharonelis/ProgramLanguage/README.md

 ### Interactive Mode

 1. Open a terminal or command prompt.
-2. Navigate to the directory containing `interpreter.py`.
+2. Navigate to the directory containing the interpreter files.
-3. Run the following command:
+3. Run the following command to start the interactive mode:

     ```sh
-    python interpreter.py
+    python REPL.py
     ```

-4. You will see the prompt `YGH>`.
-You can now enter commands line by line.
-After typing each command, press Enter to execute it and see the result.
+4. You will see the prompt `Lambda>`.
+You can now enter commands one by one.
+After typing a command, press Enter to execute it and see the result.

     Example:

     ```plaintext
-    YGH> 2 + 3
+    Lambda> 2 + 3
     5
-    YGH> def add(x, y): x + y
+    Lambda> def add(x, y): x + y
     Function created!
-    YGH> add(2, 3)
+    Lambda> add(2, 3)
     5
-    YGH> (lambda x: x + 1)(4)
+    Lambda> (lambda x: x + 1)(4)
     5
-    YGH> if True: 1 else: 0
+    Lambda> if True: 1 else: 0
     1
     ```

-    To exit the interactive mode, press `Ctrl+C` and press Enter.
+    To exit the interactive mode, press `Ctrl+C` or type `exit`.

 ### Full Program Execution Mode

 1. Open a terminal or command prompt.
-2. Navigate to the directory containing `interpreter.py` and your `.lambda` program file.
+2. Navigate to the directory containing the interpreter files and your `.lambda` program file.
 3. Run the following command:

     ```sh
-    python interpreter.py your_program.lambda
+    python REPL.py your_program.lambda
     ```

     Replace `your_program.lambda` with the name of your `.lambda` file.